Seventh Law of Health - Water

 FOMENTATIONSWhere prolonged heat is needed, the pack is replenished frequently, as with continuous cold compresses.
 The duration of the Fomentation depends on the temperature of this hot compress and the effect desired.
 The effect of local heat stops pain, draws healing blood, and helps induce sound, restful sleep.
 This application of moist heat to the body is excellent for chest congestion due to colds, bronchitis, or pleurisy.

 ENEMASThis old-fashioned home treatment has proven to be a great help to many people over the years.
 Waste matter is primarily eliminated from the body through the bowel, bladder, skin, and lungs.
 A person who is sick has more wastes than normal to expel, and an Enema or colonic is very helpful in eliminating them.

 Here are two sample water treatments.
-They are quoted from the author's book, The Water Therapy Manual (see order sheet).
+They are quoted from the author's book, The Water Therapy Manual (see book store).

 WHAT IT ISA Cold Compress is a local application of cold given by means of a cloth wrung out of cold water.
 Either hand towels or cotton cloths may be used.